How to Grow Aloe Vera Indoors

 Aloe Vera Lighting Needs

-Aloe vera plants love sun, and need a good amount of it each day to thrive.
+Aloe vera plants love the sun and need a good amount of it each day to thrive.
 Look to get 6-8+ hours of bright, direct sunlight for optimal growth.
 You can also add some additional indirect light to help reach your plant’s lighting needs.

 Watering Aloe Vera Plants

-Watering is one of the most important steps for aloe vera plant care, and unfortunately an area that many people often mess up.
-As a cacti like plant, aloe vera likes to be completely soaked, and then left alone to dry out between waterings.
+Watering is one of the most important steps for aloe vera plant care, and unfortunately, an area that is easy to mess up.
+As a cacti-like plant, aloe vera likes to be completely soaked, and then left alone to dry out between waterings.
 You should wait until the soil is completely dry, and then wait even longer before you water the plant.

-Aloe vera is very resilient to drought, and can survive for quite a while without water.
-That said, it does not do good when overwatered, and sitting in water will quickly kill it.
-That’s why it’s so important to wait long enough between waterings, and let the soil completely dry out before doing so.
+Aloe vera is very resilient to drought and can survive for quite a while without water.
+That said, the reverse is not true; it does not do good when overwatered, and sitting in water will quickly kill it.
+That’s why it’s so important to wait long enough between waterings and let the soil completely dry out before doing so.
 Resist the urge to water too often and you’ll have overcome the most challenging part of growing this plant.

 Remember, aloe is a succulent, and it needs to be watered like one.